bryanwweber/orbital-mechanics-notes/_sources/intro/reference-frames.md

 The [**Earth-Centered Inertial**](https://en.wikipedia.org/wiki/Earth-centered_inertial) (ECI) frame is an inertial frame with the origin fixed to the center of the Earth, $C$.
 This frame uses **capital letters** for the axes and unit vectors, as shown in {numref}`fig-earth-centered-inertial-frame`.

 In the ECI, the $Z$ axis points towards the North pole and the $X$-$Y$ plane is in the same plane as the equator.
-Since this is an inertial frame, it is fixed in place with respect to the [**celestial sphere**](https://en.wikipedia.org/wiki/Celestial_sphere), the stars surrounding the earth.
+Since this is an inertial frame, it is fixed in place with respect to the [**celestial sphere**](https://en.wikipedia.org/wiki/Celestial_sphere), the stars surrounding the Earth.

 :::{figure} ../images/Earth_Centered_Inertial_Coordinate_System.png
 :name: fig-earth-centered-inertial-frame
 :alt: Earth Centered Inertial coordinate system with satellite demonstrating position in this frame.

-The Earth Centered Inertial coordinate system has its origin at the center of the earth and is fixed with respect to the celestial sphere.
+The Earth Centered Inertial coordinate system has its origin at the center of the Earth and is fixed with respect to the celestial sphere.
 [U.S. Department of Transportation Federal Aviation Administration - Airway Facilities Division](https://commons.wikimedia.org/wiki/File:Earth_Centered_Inertial_Coordinate_System.png), Public domain, via Wikimedia Commons.
 :::

 In the ECI, the $X$ axis points towards the **March equinox**.
-The equinoxes are the points in space where the earth's equatorial plane and its ecliptic plane intersect.
-The March equinox occurs when the sun crosses the equatorial plane from below.
+The equinoxes are the points in space where the Earth's equatorial plane and its ecliptic plane intersect.
+The March equinox occurs when the Sun crosses the equatorial plane from below.
 This currently happens in the constellation Pisces, although in antiquity this occurred in the constellation Aries (the ram).
 Thus, the March equinox is also called the **First point of Aries**.

 :::{margin}
 For more about the equinoxes, see the page about the [](../reference/celestial-sphere.md) and [](../classical-orbital-elements/right-ascension-declination.md).